denispelli/CriticalSpacing/utilities/README.md

 "mat" is a folder with all the MAT files that result from running TestFlip on a variety of computers.
 It's just raw timing data.
 Hardly anyone will be interested in this.

-ComputerModelName.m.
-To identify the computer and software environment, TestFlip.m uses a subroutine ComputerModelName, within the file.
-It is also available as a separate file ComputerModelName.m.
+IdentifyComputer.m.
+To identify the computer and software environment, TestFlip.m uses the  function IdentifyComputer, provided as a separate file IdentifyComputer.m.
 It currently supports macOS and Windows.
 I hope someone can extend it to support Linux.

 InstallationCheck.m is unrelated.
 We use it to check that a computer has all the necessary software installed to run an experiment.

-I have offered both TestFlip.m and ComputerModelName.m to be incorporated into the Psychtoolbox.
+I am offering both TestFlip.m and IdentifyComputer.m to be incorporated into the Psychtoolbox.

 THANKS to Darshan Thapa, Augustin Burchell, Sangita Chakraborty, and iandol@gmail.com for sending PNG files now included in the png folder.